-What Are Medicare Advantage (Part C) Plans and How Do They Work?
+What Are Medicare Advantage (Part C) Plans?

 - Medicare Advantage (Part C) plans are different from traditional Medicare in several distinct ways.
 Many plans offer prescription drug coverage and dental, hearing and vision benefits, which Original Medicare doesn't offer.